craigtscott/mockina/README.md

 ### Background

-Some of my fondest memories of my child hood was playing "The Lost Mind of Dr. Brain" this was a collection of puzzles you had to solve to win the game.
+Some of my fondest memories from my childhood were while playing "The Lost Mind of Dr. Brain".
+This computer game is a collection of puzzles you had to solve in order to win.
 One of my favorite puzzles was motor programming.
-In this puzzle you preset a few commands and then run the "program", the character  moves through a grid picking of the brain and avoiding bugs.
+In this puzzle the player would preset a few commands and then run the "program", the character  moves through a grid picking up the brain and avoiding bugs.
 An example of the mini game can be found here [Motor Programming][youtube].

 [youtube]: https://www.youtube.com/watch?v=xqDGPYMcWGk&t=583s